AnimosWorkshop/Sor-Vault/Temuthen/Dictionary.md

 * cilū - to chill
 * ciokū - to demand
 * cirū - to sing
+	* cirier - singing
+	* ciriera - song
+	* cirieþ - music
 * conū - to taste
-* cralū - to rule ovre
+* cralū - to rule over
 * cugrū - to investigate
 * daxrū - to kill
 	* mal daxrū - to die
 * dalkatū - to reject
 * delnū - to greet
+	* deln - hello
 * dihū - to sell
 * ditanū - to make important
 * dorfū - to build